noahbroyles/secsie-conf/README.md

     true = true
     ; I don't encourage this but it's valid ;) false = FaLSe

+    # this following will be interpreted as a list
+    coolKids = jim, bill, bob, alice, 42

     # Null value
     nah = Null